 - 108.4.
 A card doesn't have a controller unless that card represents a permanent or spell; in those cases, its controller is determined by the rules for permanents or spells.
 See rules 110.2 and 112.2. - 108.4a If anything asks for the controller of a card that doesn't have one (because it's not a permanent or spell), use its owner instead. - 108.5.
 Nontraditional Magic cards can't start the game in any zone other than the command zone (see rule 408).
 If an effect would bring a nontraditional Magic card into the game from outside the game, it doesn't; that card remains outside the game. - 108.6.
 For more information about cards, see section 2, "Parts of a Card." - 109.
 Objects - 109.1.
 An object is an ability on the stack, a card, a copy of a card, a token, a spell, a permanent, or an emblem. - 109.2.
 If a spell or ability uses a description of an object that includes a card type or subtype, but doesn't include the word "card," "spell," "source," or "scheme," it means a permanent of that card type or subtype on the battlefield. - 109.2a If a spell or ability uses a description of an object that includes the word "card" and the name of a zone, it means a card matching that description in the stated zone. - 109.2b If a spell or ability uses a description of an object that includes the word "spell," it means a spell matching that description on the stack. - 109.2c If a spell or ability uses a description of an object that includes the word "source," it means a source matching that description-either a source of an ability or a source of damage-in any zone.
 See rule 609.7. - 109.2d If an ability of a scheme card includes the text "this scheme," it means the scheme card in the command zone on which that ability is printed. - 109.3.
 An object's characteristics are name, mana cost, color, color indicator, card type, subtype, supertype, rules text, abilities, power, toughness, loyalty, hand modifier, and life modifier.
 Objects can have some or all of these characteristics.
 Any other information about an object isn't a characteristic.
 For example, characteristics don't include whether a permanent is tapped, a spell's target, an object's owner or controller, what an Aura enchants, and so on. - 109.4.
 Only objects on the stack or on the battlefield have a controller.
 Objects that are neither on the stack nor on the battlefield aren't controlled by any player.
 See rule 108.4.
-There are five exceptions to this rule: - 109.4a An emblem is controlled by the player that puts it into the command zone.
-See rule 114, "Emblems." - 109.4b In a Planechase game, a face-up plane or phenomenon card is controlled by the player designated as the planar controller.
+There are six exceptions to this rule: - 109.4a The controller of a mana ability is determined as though it were on the stack.
+See rule 605, "Mana Abilities." - 109.4b An emblem is controlled by the player that puts it into the command zone.
+See rule 114, "Emblems." - 109.4c In a Planechase game, a face-up plane or phenomenon card is controlled by the player designated as the planar controller.
 This is usually the active player.
-See rule 901.6. - 109.4c In a Vanguard game, each vanguard card is controlled by its owner.
-See rule 902.6. - 109.4d In an Archenemy game, each scheme card is controlled by its owner.
+See rule 901.6.

+109.4d In a Vanguard game, each vanguard card is controlled by its owner.
+See rule 902.6.

+109.4e In an Archenemy game, each scheme card is controlled by its owner.
 See rule 904.7.

-109.4e In a Conspiracy Draft game, each conspiracy card is controlled by its owner.
+109.4f In a Conspiracy Draft game, each conspiracy card is controlled by its owner.
 See rule 905.5.